SpinnWebe

-SpinnWebe was the personal website of Greg Galcik, also known as "spinn."
+SpinnWebe was the personal website of Greg Galcik, also known as "spinn".
 It gathered the most fame as the home of the Dysfunctional Family Circus, which ran in the late 1990s.
-Additionally, the site was the showcase for a number of Galcik's other projects, which generally had interactive humor as the unifying theme; in this respect, it anticipated the development of later sites such as Fark and Something Awful.
-The name SpinnWebe comes from an infamously bad machine translation of the German word for "spider web."
+The site also included a number of Galcik's other projects, which generally had interactive humor as the unifying theme; in this respect, it anticipated the development of later sites such as Fark and Something Awful.
+Spinnwebe is a German word for "spider web".

 Origin

 In March 1993, Galcik started an FTP site on a machine called "spider," named after the song Spider by They Might Be Giants.
 This site began as a way to serve files for various personal projects, including audio samples from TMBG songs.
 As the site continued to grow and as Web technology began to emerge, he began to phase out the FTP site in June 1994 and created "The Spider WWW Site."

 Galcik later shortened the name to "SpiderWeb", but after receiving a letter from a company called Spiderweb Communications warning they carried a trademark on the name "Spiderweb", he changed the name of the site to "SpinnWebe" in April 1995.
 Galcik also derived his Internet alias, "spinn", from this word.